 (1) A sample that has a mass of about 25g is placed on a balance that has a precision of ± 0.001g.
 How many significant figures should be reported for this measurement?

+Answer: five

-Answer: five, as in the measurement 24.995 g or 25.000 g, the uncertainty being in the third decimal place
+As in the measurement 24.995 g or 25.000 g, the uncertainty being in the third decimal place

 (2) How many significant figures are in each of the following measurements: